mikeotizels/clipboardjs/README.md

 Mikeotizels Clipboard JS
 ========================

-Version 1.0.0 - December 2024
+Version 2.0.0 - July 2025

-Mikeotizels Clipboard JS is a lightweight JavaScript utility for handling copy and cut operations using the asynchronous Clipboard API.
+**Mikeotizels Clipboard** is a lightweight JavaScript utility for handling copy and cut operations using the modern asynchronous [Clipboard API][1].
+Designed as a drop-in replacement for [Zenorocha's ClipboardJS][2] to addresses browser [compatibility issues][3] caused by the deprecated `execCommand` approach.

 It supports: